Frederick J. Tenuto

 Frederick J. Tenuto (born January 20, 1915) was a New York City mobster and criminal who was on the FBI's Ten Most Wanted list for over a decade, the longest on record at the time.
-As Top Ten fugitive number 14 he replaced Stephen William Davenport, #12, as the first replacement of a fugitive who was not among the original ten.
+As Top Ten fugitive #14, he replaced Stephen William Davenport, #12, as the first replacement of a fugitive who was not among the original ten.
+Tenuto's whereabouts are uncertain after the 1947 prison escape that led to his inclusion on the FBI most wanted list.

 Background

-Tenuto was born in Philadelphia, Pennsylvania on January 20, 1915.
+Tenuto was born in Philadelphia, Pennsylvania, on January 20, 1915.
+Tenuto was a career criminal who was believed by police to have served as a hitman in several organized crime murders.
+A police psychiatrist who interviewed him described Tenuto as a man who could murder someone and then calmly sit down to a meal.